-Windows versus Android – the battle of the OS
+Windows versus Android – the battle of the Operating Systems

 Rugged computers generally come with one of two operating systems (OS) – Windows or Android.
 In the realm of rugged computers, the choice between the two is pivotal, shaping the efficiency of operations in warehouses and facilities.
 Unlike the conventional use of these OS on regular computers, in the rugged computing space, each system has its own strengths and applications.
 So, what do you use when?
 Let’s explore the nuances of Windows and Android in the domain of rugged computers.